asinghamgoodwin/MonitoringTheFuture-exploring-belief-time-trends/TrendsOverTime.md

 require(stringr) # lets us subset a string using negative numbers

 # Choices I made here, that could be different:
-# * use every variable from the mapping tibble
+# A. use every variable from the mapping tibble
-# * so far, not validating input.
+# B. so far, not validating input.
-# * I convert year to a character, and always use it as a character.
-This is helpful since it's a column name, but maybe not intuitve when reading the code (you expect year to be a number)
+# C. I convert year to a character, and always use it as a character.
+This is helpful since it's a column name,
+# ...but maybe not intuitve when reading the code (you expect year to be a number)

 extract_demographics = function(path = path, years = years, mapping = mapping) {
   if (str_sub(path, -1) != "/") {